-Module A - Office Finance
+Module A - Office Finance 6.0 Quarter Credits

 Module A introduces accounting functions essential to a medical environment.
 Students learn basic bookkeeping procedures and apply them to a bookkeeping project and accounting system.
 Students will also complete assignments writing payroll checks and keeping check registers.
 Patient billing is an integral portion of the module, including tracing delinquent claims and insurance problem solving.
-Students study essential medical terminology, build on keyboarding and word processing skills, as well as skills to operate in an electronic health record, and identify self -directed job search process by learning how to cultivate the right on-the-job attitude, assembling a working wardrobe and identifying the strategies it takes to become the best medical administrative assistant so that you can advance in your career.
+Students study essential medical terminology, build on keyboarding and word processing skills, as well as skills to operate in an electronic health record, and identify self-directed job search process by learning how to cultivate the right on-the-job attitude, assembling a working wardrobe and identifying the strategies it takes to become the best medical administrative assistant so that you can advance in your career.
 They also learn essential medical terminology.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40 and ICD-10 codes.
+Students continue to build upon basic techniques of vital signs and study essential medical terminology, build on keyboarding and word processing skills, as well as skills to operate in an electronic health record, and learn self-directed job search process by identifying their personal career objective.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40